-Today we remain committed to the same principles under which we were founded more than 30 years ago.
+Today we remain committed to the same principles under which we were founded upwards of 35 years ago.
 We have become an international tourist destination with more than 70,000 visitors a year.
 Our programs, practices and principles are shared around the world.
 With three generations of dolphins, two generations of animal trainers and a staff of 80, DRC continues to dedicate our efforts to our original mission statement:

 To promote peaceful coexistence, cooperation and communication between marine mammals, humans and the environment we share through research and education.
 The health and well being of Dolphin Research Center’s dolphins holds absolute precedence over all other interests.
 DRC will undertake no program or activity that compromises this basic commitment.